danqing/2048/README.md

 When the stop button is pressed, the UI seems to have stopped the AI, but the AI is still running in background and will make its last move when complete.

-This can be solved by disabling the controls before AI completes or finding a way to immediately stop AI's recursion (it's pretty tricky here).
+This can be solved by disabling the controls before AI completes or finding a way to immediately stop AI's recursion.

 ## The Technology